owulveryck/blog/content/post/why-is-ksh-my-script-engine.md

 Another cool feature I've discovered recently is the little addon of the getopts feature.

-I wanted to use the `getopts` builtin in a script.
-As usual, I did _RTFM_ (because I never know when to use colon arguments etc...).
+I wanted to use the `getopts` built in in a script.
+As usual, I did _RTFM_ (because I never know when to use colon etc.).

 Here is the extract of the man page of ksh93 relative to the getopts function: